 VPN Super Unlimited Proxy is easy to use, thanks to its simple and straightforward interface.
 However, its range of compatible devices is too limited.
 You can only use it on iOS, iPadOS, and Android.
 It goes without saying that there’s no browser extensions either.
 To add insult to injury, it also doesn’t support simultaneous connections.

 Don’t use VPN Super Unlimited Proxy if you care about your privacy.

 All in all, it’s hard to recommend VPN Super Unlimited Proxy to anyone.
 But based on the reviews on the Apple App Store and Google Play Store, it seems it can do the trick for most people.
 However, the glaring issues still remain.
-For starters, connection is usually slow and unstable, compatibility is limited, and simultaneous connections aren’t allowed.
-But the fact that it logs data is really the deal breaker here.
+For starters, the connection is usually slow and unstable, compatibility is limited, and simultaneous connections aren’t allowed.
+But the fact that it logs data is really the deal-breaker here.

 In short, there’s virtually no reason to use it other than it’s free and unblocks streaming services.
 A word to the wise, though: Free VPNs typically spell bad news.
 Again, it’s better to shell out a few bucks and go with trusted providers such as ExpressVPN and NordVPN.

 It’s safe most of the time, but since VPN Super Unlimited Proxy logs users’ data, we can’t recommend VPN Super to our readers.

 Yes, it’s 100% free.

 VPN Super Unlimited Proxy lets you access geoblocked streaming libraries on your Android device for free.